RegisUniversity/achievementhound/README.md

 # achievementhound
-This is Web Application for Regis University - Department of Pharmacy
+This is the Web Application for Regis University - Department of Pharmacy